eclipse-pass/pass-ember-adapter/README.md

 ### Serializer

 * contextURI: The URI of the external JSON-LD context to load.
 Must be publicly accessible.
-* dataURI: The URI use to make statements about PASS objects.

 ## Using the Fedora adapter